AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 1. Start adding a metric to your project in Analysis Workspace, as described in [Begin adding components to a project](#begin-adding-components-to-a-project).

-1. Do any of the following to add a metric in Analysis Workspace:
+1. Choose one of the following methods to add a metric in Analysis Workspace:

    * Drag a metric to an empty Freeform table to see that metric trended over the project's date period.